alteryx/ayx-developer-sdk/docs/howto/how-to-make-tensorflow-plugin-with-ui/tensorflow-plugin-with-ui.md

   logger.error(f"Key {EXPECTED_KEY} was not present: \n {repr(e)}")
 ```

-Whether you know already or know now, we recommend the above pattern (Note to reviewers: "when developing for designer" ?) with at least:
+We recommend the above pattern with at least:

-* `try/except` with a general case
+* `try/except` with a general case.
-* A **log**\* statement logging the exception at the appropriate log level: `logger.INFO`, `logger.WARN`, etc
+* A **log**\* statement that logs the exception at the appropriate log level: `logger.INFO`, `logger.WARN`, etc.
-* A `self.provider.io` **message**\* to notify the User an exception occurred and where to look
+* A `self.provider.io` **message**\* to notify the User an exception occurred and where to look.
-  * NOTE: `self.provider.io.error(msg)` will immediately terminate the process!
-So ensure you log in and send any messages _before_ then or in your `finally` block if using one!
+  * NOTE: `self.provider.io.error(msg)` immediately terminates the process!
+So ensure you log and send any messages _before_ then or in your `finally` block if you use one!

 \* Note the distinction here as well.
-A _log_ statement will automatically send your output to `PythonSdk.log`.
-A _message_ (read: `self.provider.io.[info | warn | error]`) will send your data output to Designer's IO.
+A _log_ statement sends your output to `PythonSdk.log`.
+A _message_ (read: `self.provider.io.[info | warn | error]`) sends your data output to Designer's IO.

-If you have multiple distinct sorts of errors or want to use your Exception derivatives, we recommend defining [decorators](https://pythonguide.readthedocs.io/en/latest/python/decorator.html) to make your exception handling **short, simple, and reusable across any tool you develop as a python module!**
+If you have multiple distinct error types or want to use your Exception derivatives, we recommend you define [decorators](https://pythonguide.readthedocs.io/en/latest/python/decorator.html) to make your exception handling short, simple, and reusable across any tool you develop as a Python module.

 #### Adding a custom method: `setup_data()`

-Now we will add our first custom method to our plugin, `setup_data(self)`.
+Now we add the first custom method to the plugin, `setup_data(self)`.
-It may be tempting to write your `DATA` mode code exactly where it will execute.
+It might be tempting to write your `DATA` mode code exactly where it will execute.
-**However** we strongly encourage following general coding best practices.
+However we strongly encourage following general coding best practices.
-Think, "How would I do this **in Python**?"
+Think, "How would I do this in Python?"
 Rather than, "How do I do this in the `ayx_python_sdk`?"
-When developing with the SDK, we encourage developers to use Python to its fullest potential.
+When you develop with the SDK, we encourage developers to use Python to its fullest potential.
-Therefore, we place our `DATA` mode code in its function, `setup_data(self)`.
+Therefore, place the `DATA` mode code in its function, `setup_data(self)`.
-Separating your steps into functions naturally helps isolate problem areas in your code, makes debugging much easier, and (like mentioned above) makes even **more** of your code reusable!
+When you separate your steps into functions, it naturally helps isolate problem areas in your code, makes debugging much easier, and makes even more of your code reusable!

 ```python
   def setup_data(self):